13. Nominom – Elizabeth Street, Brisbane City

 They call themselves Australia’s favourite ice cream brand, and they are probably right.
 This fan favourite has all your traditional gelato flavours with limited edition scoops popping up every so often.
 All flavours are made fresh in store and have no artificial colours or flavours so your body and your taste buds will be thanking you.
 They have ice cream cakes and ice cream donuts too… *orders 10*

 2. La Macelleria Gelateria – Montague Road, West End

 This is a new gelato experience and is quickly becoming a loca favourite.
 Its authentic approach to gelato has the full range of what you would expect from a traditional Italian gelateria – sorbet, espresso, gelato cakes and of course, fresh Italian gelato.
 You can even watch gelato being made and served from its open-plan kitchen.
 Feast your eyes, and then your taste buds.

 1. Gelato Messina – Melbourne Street, South Brisbane

 Hands down the best gelato spot in Brisbane (and Australia for that matter).
 With over 40 flavours including five rotating weekly specials – the gelato is made fresh in store using secret recipes that are a sure hit with the city goers.
 Gelato Messina packs out on weeknights and weekends alike so go early and go often.
 It’s the perfect spot for a dessert date.

-Tip: a heap of these can be found on UberEats and Deliveroo.
+Tip: A new contender for the top spot is also the new Anita Gelato in West Village, West End.
+These guys are open till 11pm, 7 days a week.
 And if you just want something in a rush, IGA under Student One Adelaide Street has you sorted.